 - Returnable items ordered and received but not picked up by their due date

 - Articles ordered and received in hard-copy format but not picked up within the quarter they are requested

 Interlibrary Loan is a service that our library aims to provide at no charge to you.
 To do this we try to order from libraries that do not charge an extra fee to share their materials.
 If we are unable to find such a supplier, we will contact you so that you may decide whether or not you would like to pay to obtain the material.

 You will be responsible for any fees associated with damaged, lost/presumed lost, or overdue items.

 Items from another Walla Walla University campus may be requested and sent to your local campus.
-More information about procuring such items may be obtained on the Borrowing Materials page.
+Please use the Borrowing Request Form.